preciofishbone/OmniaDocs/quality-management/author/process-library/index.rst

 ---------------------------------------
 Here’s how to add clickable areas (image maps) to a custom image you have uploaded.

-1. Make sure everything you may want to link to is present in the lilst.
+1. Make sure everything you may want to link to is present in the list.
 If not, use ADD PROCESS STEP and ADD CUSTOM LINK to create Process Steps or links.

 .. image:: clickable-step-1.png